gracefujinaga/diet_problem/README.md

 MSDS 460 Assignment 1
 Author: Grace Fujinaga

+This is an assignment for Northwestern Master's in Data Science class MSDS 460.

 # Layout
 The write up for this assignment is in Diet_Problem_Write_Up.pdf.
 The pdf of nutritional content is in nutrition_labels.pdf.